About Written Places

 I never played Dungeons and Dragons growing up.
 I loved fantasy and board games, but I had a very skewed idea of what role playing games actually were and wasn’t interested in finding out more.
 The turning point was actually the D&D episode of Community which I assume you’ve seen if you’re reading this blog and highly recommend if you haven’t.
 The focus of this episode wasn’t the rules of the game, but the story which intrigued me so when a friend asked me join a new D&D group he was starting I decided to give it a try.

-I played a no-nonsense, extremely overweight, druid cook named Dahlia.
+I played a no-nonsense, plus-sized, druid cook named Dahlia.
 She’d race around the battlefield as a jackrabbit, leaping at enemies only to revert to her true form.
-300 pounds of overweight druid traveling at 40 miles per hour is not a joke.
+Three hundred pounds of druid traveling at forty miles per hour is no joke.
 For less extreme cases she always had wrought-iron frying pan within arms reach.
 I loved the freedom the game provided me to tell a story about this crazy character.

 After a year the group broke up, but I still needed a D&D fix.
 Spencer Crittenden had just started Harmon Quest which made me want to play even more.
 I started my own campaign with nothing but a player handbook and a lot of enthusiasm.
 Three years later I feel like I’ve learned enough to write about my campaign.

-As far as social media goes I’m on Twitter @writtenplaces and I’m Hepitude on Instagram.
+As far as social media goes I’m on Twitter and Instagram @writtenplaces.
 Feel free to write me on any of those platforms or email writtenplaces@gmail.com!

 One thought on “About Written Places